jundalisay/superblist/content/en/social/economics/fallacies/ricardo-labor-theory.md

 {{< /q >}}

-{{< box >}}
+**Our Comment**

-Our Comment: Here, Ricardo is complaining why nominal value of gold falls, while real value doesn't.
+Here, Ricardo is complaining why nominal value of gold falls, while real value doesn't.
 He shows his failure to understand that real value is a store of value.
 Even if an oversupply of workers causes a reduction in nominal wages, their real value stays the same (their knowledge, skills, passions, stay the same and can increase during better conditions, and can only decrease through constant calamities)
-{{< /box >}}

 {{< q a="Ricardo" >}}
 I protest this.
 The cause of the variation between wheat and other things, is the fewer labour needed to produce it.
 The variation of wheat and labour is 'a fall in their value', and not a rise in the value of the other things.
 If I hire a labourer for a week, and pay him 8 shillings instead of ten, the labourer can get more food and necessaries if the value of consumable things fall.
 This fall [price deflation?] is called a fall in the real value of wages.
 This is not reconcileable with the true principles of the science.
 This is unusual for me.
 {{< /q >}}

-{{< box >}}
+**Our Comment**

-Our Comment: Ricardo protests Smith because it appears that value is inherently subjective and not objective to Smith.
+Ricardo protests Smith because it appears that value is inherently subjective and not objective to Smith.
 Unfortunately, businessmen, merchants, and academics always want it to be objective, because objectivity is the foundation of business, trade, and 'sciences.'

 (Note: That is why our proposed new science from Smith is in a new field called Superphysics  based in turn on David Hume's Treatise of Human Nature, balancing the subjectivity and objectivity of nature)
-{{< /box >}}

 {{< q a="Ricardo" >}}